 Gently remove the tenaculum to complete the procedure.
 Most bleeding will be controllable with pressure via cotton swabs or a sponge stick.
 If bleeding persists, use silver nitrate sticks to cauterize the site.

 The most common side effect of an endometrial biopsy is cramping.
 This can be significantly reduced with the administration of pre-procedure NSAIDs.
 Once the procedure is completed, women may report light vaginal bleeding or spotting for several days.
 Less common side effects include uterine perforation, pelvic infection, and bacteremia.
-They are monitored for by instructing the patient with strict return precautions to include returning to the office for fever, cramping continuing for more than 48 hours, increasing pain, bleeding heavier than a normal menstrual period, or any foul-smelling discharge.
+They are monitored by instructing the patient with strict return precautions, including returning to the office for fever, cramping for more than 48 hours, increasing pain, bleeding heavier than a normal menstrual period, or any foul-smelling discharge.

 Endometrial biopsy is a safe and well-accepted method to evaluate abnormal or postmenopausal bleeding.
 As postmenopausal bleeding must always be investigated, this procedure becomes a valuable office-based diagnostic tool.
-The Society of Radiologists in Ultrasound released a consensus opinion that states either endometrial biopsy or transvaginal ultrasonography are effective as a first diagnostic step in evaluating postmenopausal bleeding.
+The Society of Radiologists in Ultrasound released a consensus opinion, stating that either endometrial biopsy or transvaginal ultrasonography is effective as a first diagnostic step in evaluating postmenopausal bleeding.
 Other studies have shown that an endometrial biopsy is as effective as dilation and curettage in detecting endometrial cancer.
-Endometrial biopsy should remain as a first-line diagnostic tool for abnormal uterine bleeding.
+Endometrial biopsy should remain a first-line diagnostic tool for abnormal uterine bleeding.

 For abnormal uterine bleeding, the American College of Obstetricians and Gynecologists support recommendations that include differences in the indications for endometrial sampling in women based on age.
 In women younger than forty-five, an endometrial biopsy is only indicated if abnormal uterine is persistent.
 Endometrial biopsy should also be considered if there is a history of unopposed estrogen exposure, failed medical, or women at high risk of endometrial cancer.
-In women over the age of forty-five, any abnormal uterine bleeding should include an endometrial biopsy in the diagnostic workup.
+Any abnormal uterine bleeding in women over the age of forty-five should include an endometrial biopsy in the diagnostic workup.